buzzdalf/google-apps-scripts/plant metric graphs/readme.md

 This script creates metric graphs based on spreadsheet data and exports those graphs to pdf files in a specific folder.
 It then creates a google doc file with all the graphs in it, loaded in the intended order for posting on the metric board.
+This script is executed from a button.

 Concepts implemented:
 - Custom charting with columns and lines